| Group | Value |

 Script

-I would still encourage you to give this a go, either directly in the Farm Rescue: Tomato Trials app or most likely the easiest via Posit Cloud.
+This activity assumes some familiarity with R. If you are not familiar with R I would still encourage you to give this a go, either directly in the Farm Rescue: Tomato Trials app or most likely the easiest via Posit Cloud.
 If you’re not keen then feel free to watch someone who is and follow along the code below and/or see if you can figure out what is going on.

-Using your data from the experimental design activity (Section 3.1) have a go running the R
+Using your data from the experimental design activity (Section 3.1) have a go running the R code below.

 Note that the example below is executed using some example data from my run of the experiment; feel free to use this output to answer the questions posed.